mswjs/msw/MIGRATING.md

 # Migration guide

 This guide will help you migrate from the latest version of MSW to the `next` release that introduces a first-class support for Fetch API primitives to the library. **This is a breaking change**.
-In fact, this is the biggest change to our public API since they day the library was first published.
+In fact, this is the biggest change to our public API since the day the library was first published.
 Do not fret, however, as this is precisely why this document exists.

 ## Getting started